Huntspill Hub

 Coming soon to a Hub near you!

-Huntspill Hub @ St Peter & All Hallows Church are excited to announce that a Community Cinema is to be launched in the Autumn!
+Huntspill Hub @ St Peter & All Hallows Church are excited at the prospect of a Community Cinema being launched later this year!
 Operating from the Huntspill Hub, plans are being made to show a variety of films suitable for everyone and to make the Hub a social meeting space for all the community.
 Further details will be sent out soon, so watch out for posters.
 If you would like to become involved in this exciting new venture, please contact Dave & Ann Paul via davepaul29@gmail.com

 Saving the Heritage, Sustaining the Community.
 Celebrating a decade of progress!
 Thank you burnham-on-sea.com’ for the lovely photos!